isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-plantar-fasciitis/index.md

 Read Also:
 [Everything about Kangoo Jumps shoes & boots](https://pestpolicy.com/everything-about-kangoo-jumps-shoes-boots/)
 ## Conclusion
-Stability -�If you want a running shoe with top stability, one that will relieve your Plantar Fasciitis, then choose 1340v2 from New Balance.
+Stability -If you want a running shoe with top stability, one that will relieve your Plantar Fasciitis, then choose 1340v2 from New Balance.
 This shoe is perfect for overpronators because of its amazing support structures.
 Another exceptional feature found on the New Balance 1340 is the polyurethane (multi-density) which delivers additional stability to the female runner with Plantar Fasciitis